What is PostgreSQL's JSONB Type

 To check if it matches the stored value, you need to compare after type conversion with ::jsonb as shown above.

-More guides related to JSONB queries can be found at the link below: Querying JSON (JSONB) data types in PostgreSQL
+More guides related to JSONB queries can be found in the PostgreSQL documentation and the link below.

 Understanding how to handle JSON types in databases allows you to predict how they work and their performance differences.